-(Note) The other employee benefit expenses including meal expenses, overtime pay and workers' benefits.

-- A. According to the Company's existing articles of incorporation, the Company shall allocate remuneration to employees and remuneration to directors/supervisors when allocating the earnings.
-For the details about capital increase, please see Note 6(15). - B. The Company has approved the motion for amendments to the Articles of Incorporation on June 16, 2016:
+- (Note) The other employee benefit expenses including meal expenses, overtime pay and workers' benefits. - A. According to the Company's existing articles of incorporation, the Company shall allocate remuneration to employees and remuneration to directors/supervisors when allocating the earnings.
+For the details about capital increase, please see Note 6(15). - B. (a) The original articles of incorporation are as follows: